gvwilson/sensibleadventures/nardica/nardica.md

 seating himself near the front with his toolbox at his feet.

-"I ain't never been in one," Iffy confessed as she sat on the other side of the aisle from him.
+"I ain't never been in one," Iffy confessed as she slid the two she was carrying under a seat and sat down across from him.
 "They must think pretty highly o' you to lay on such a fuss."

 Wales laughed humorlessly and nudged his toolbox with his boot.